What follows is general information and an overview of the appeal process. It is not intended as legal advice or a substitute for reading

 - How do I file an appeal?

-Mail, hand deliver, fax, or email your appeal to the Appeals Division of the Department of State Civil Service.
-The mailing address
+Email, fax, hand deliver, or mail your appeal to the Appeals Division of State Civil Service.

 1201 North Third Street, Suite 3-240

 ||Baton Rouge, LA 70804-9111